trentzhou/external-kong-ingress-controller/README.md

 The modified kong kubernetes ingress controller can be found at https://github.com/trentzhou/kubernetes-ingress-controller/tree/external-kong.
 Right now it has not been accepted by the Kong community.
 The modified version adds an option `--kong-outside-kubernetes` to indicate that the kong service lives outside kubernetes.

+Most part of the chart is just copied from [the official kong chart](https://github.com/helm/charts/tree/master/stable/kong).

 ## How to use it